Lexington Catholic’s Michaela Reinhart repeats as Gatorade winner

-Lexington Catholic Michaela Reinhart was named Kentucky’s 2016-17 Gatorade Girls’ Cross Country Runner of the Year on Monday, the second straight season the senior has won the state’s second straight Gatorade award.
+Lexington Catholic’s Michaela Reinhart was named Kentucky’s 2016-17 Gatorade Girls’ Cross Country Runner of the Year on Monday, the second straight season the senior has won the award.

 Reinhart, who has signed with Duke University, won the Class 2A girls’ cross country meet this past fall and as a junior.
 She placed 20th in the Foot Locker South Regional championships in November.